wrahool/wrahool.github.io/_pages/publications.md

 ## Under Review

-***Mukerjee, S**, Jaidka, K., Lelkes, Y. The Ideological Landscape of Elites on Twitter
+* **Mukerjee, S**, Jaidka, K., Lelkes, Y. The Ideological Landscape of Elites on Twitter
+*  **Mukerjee, S**, Yang, T., Stadler, G., Gonzalez-Bailon, S. What Counts as a Weak Tie?
+A Comparison of Filtering Techniques to Analyze Co-Exposur Networks

 ## Book Chapters